Capture of USS Chesapeake

 Chesapeake suffered heavily in the exchange of gunfire, having her wheel and fore topsail halyard shot away, rendering her unmanoeuvrable.
-Lawrence himself was mortally wounded and was carried below.
-The American crew struggled to carry out their captain's last order, "Don't give up the ship!", with the British boarding party quickly overwhelming them.
-The battle was notably intense but of short duration, lasting ten to fifteen minutes, in which time 226 men were killed or wounded.
+Lawrence was mortally wounded and was carried below.
+His final order, remembered in the United States as "Don't give up the ship!", became an enduring American naval motto, but it could not prevent the rapid collapse of organised resistance on the upper decks.
+The British boarding party quickly overwhelmed the remaining defenders.
+In the short action, 226 men were killed or wounded, giving the battle an exceptionally high casualty rate for a frigate action.
 Shannons captain was severely injured in fighting on the forecastle, but survived his wounds.

-Chesapeake and her crew were taken to Halifax, Nova Scotia, where the sailors were taken to prisoner-of-war camps; the ship was repaired and taken into service by the Royal Navy.
-She was sold at Portsmouth, England, in 1819 and broken up.
-Surviving timbers were used to build the nearby Chesapeake Mill in Wickham and can be seen and visited to this day.
+Chesapeake and her crew were taken to Halifax, Nova Scotia, where the sailors were held as prisoners of war.
+The ship was repaired and commissioned into the Royal Navy as HMS Chesapeake.
+In the United States, the capture was regarded as a humiliation, partly because of the public expectation of victory in Boston, partly because the engagement had been a near-equal contest, and partly because the defeated frigate became a British warship rather than returning as the expected American prize.
+Chesapeake was sold at Portsmouth, England, in 1819 and broken up.
+Surviving timbers were used to build the nearby Chesapeake Mill in Wickham.
 Shannon survived longer, being broken up in 1859.